phpearth/PHP.earth/content/smart-questions.md

         <span>Attitude is everything.</span>
       </div>
       <div class="description">
-        <p>Say <em>Thank you</em>, when your question is answered.
-This will give
+        <p>Expressing gratitude when your question is answered will give a much
-        a much better impression about you and help to cultivate warm feelings for those solving your question.</p>
+        better impression about you and help to cultivate warm feelings for those solving your question.</p>
-        <p>In case you've found a solution on your own, let people know about it.</p>
+        <p>If you've found a solution on your own, also let people know about it.</p>
       </div>
     </div>
   </div>